 The Honda City 2017 is a facelift and is now spruced up.
 The fourth generation of the City was launched in 2014 and now it gets an update after completion of 3 years of its lifecycle.
 The changes in the 2017 Honda City are main cosmetic in nature.
 There are no changes to its basic design and powertrains.
 The dimensions of the car also the same.

 The City 2017 however, gets new features.
 The headlamps are new and they have integrated LED daytime running lights too.
 The City now gets 16-inch alloy wheels whcih enhance its looks.
 Inside, it gets a new touchscreen audio system and some other changes that makes it more appealing.

-Then there is a 1.5-litre i-VTEC petrol engine and a 1.5-litre i-DTEC diesel engine as well.
+The engines remain the same, which are a 1.5-litre i-VTEC petrol and a 1.5-litre i-DTEC diesel engine.
 Petrol comes with a five-speed manual and CVT options, while the diesel gets six-speed manual transmission.
-There is no change in the engine tuning also.
-It is the same mill.
-However the other changes are what make the difference.
+There is no change in the engine tuning.
+The 2017 Honda City is all about enhances appearance.

 |2017 Honda City S Petrol||INR 9.3 lakhs|